 And yet, we still have much to learn from each other.
 With the CBD market dropping in price due to oversupply and the lack of infrastructure for the hurd (wood) and bast (fiber) of the plant, governmental regulations, as well as anxious farmers may help or hinder us as we move forward, but together we can make this work.

-ACS Laboratory is the largest ISO Compliant, DEA registered, CLIA certified hemp/CBD and cannabis testing facility in the Eastern United States.
+ACS Laboratory is the largest ISO/IEC 17025:2017 accredited, DEA registered, CLIA certified hemp/CBD and cannabis testing facility in the Eastern United States.
 It is a clinical-grade operation that has been continuously refining testing methods for 10+ years.
 The team at ACS Laboratory is committed to elevating the hemp and cannabis industry by providing a reliable, consistent source of testing.

 Watch this short video on the Laboratory.